mirko-verardo/md2sl_thesis_mv/README.md

 ## Questions

-- TODO: add validation_assessment as field in AgentState
 - "Agent stopped due to iteration limit or time limit" problem with multiagent
 - Problem: last iteration can fail and the middle ones instead create a working code
 - **Supervisor** and **Validator** prompts misses these ones for ReAct patter: